apache/arrow/docs/source/developers/cpp.rst

    cd $EXTRACT_BOOST_DIRECTORY
    .\bootstrap.bat
-   @rem This is for static libraries needed for static_crt_build in appvyor .\b2 link=static -with-filesystem -with-regex -with-system install
+   @rem This is for static libraries needed for static_crt_build in appveyor .\b2 link=static -with-filesystem -with-regex -with-system install
    @rem this should put libraries and headers in c:\Boost

-4. Activate ananaconda/miniconda:
+4. Activate anaconda/miniconda:

 .. code-block:: shell